Basics: neuroscience and psychophysics

 Parts of a Neuron

-The main part of a neuron is the cell body, which is also known as the soma (soma = “body”).
+The main part of a neuron is the cell body, or the soma.
 The cell body contains the nucleus and most of the major organelles.
-But what makes neurons special is that they have many extensions of their cell membranes, which are generally referred to as processes.
-Neurons are usually described as having one, and only one, axon—a fiber that emerges from the cell body and projects to target cells.
-That single axon can branch repeatedly to communicate with many target cells.
-It is the axon that propagates the nerve impulse, which is communicated to one or more cells.
-The other processes of the neuron are dendrites, which receive information from other neurons at specialized areas of contact called synapses.
-The dendrites are usually highly branched processes, providing locations for other neurons to communicate with the cell body.
-Information flows through a neuron from the dendrites, across the cell body, and down the axon.
-This gives the neuron a polarity, meaning that information flows in this one direction.
+Neurons have many extensions of their cell membranes, which are generally referred to as processes.
+Neurons are usually described as having one axon—a fiber that emerges from the cell body and projects to target cells.
+That single axon can branch repeatedly to communicate with multiple target cells.
+It is the axon that propagates the nerve impulse, which is then communicated to one or more cells.

 Types of Neurons